Diocese of Beaumont

-The Diocese of Beaumont (Dioecesis Bellomontensis) is a Latin Church ecclesiastical territory. or diocese. of the Catholic Church covering nine counties in the state of Texas in the United States.
+The Diocese of Beaumont (Dioecesis Bellomontensis) is a diocese of the Catholic Church covering nine counties in the state of Texas in the United States.
 It is a suffragan see in the ecclesiastical province of the metropolitan Archdiocese of Galveston-Houston.
 St. Anthony Cathedral Basilica serves as the cathedral church.

 History

 1690 to 1966

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
 It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present day Alto in 1716.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present day area.
+In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
 The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
-On May 4, 1847, Pope Pius IX elevated the vicariate into the Diocese of Galveston.
+On May 4, 1847, the vicariate became the Diocese of Galveston.
 The Beaumont area would remain part of several Texas dioceses for the next 119 years.